Nartek01/DayZ-Server---Extracting-Modlist/README.md

 # DayZ-Server---Extracting-Modlist
+Credits to every1knowsdave https://www.youtube.com/@every1knowsdave
 # Warning
-THIS batch file sole purpose is to assist the ServerStartupstandard.bat because it reads from the Modlist.txt which in turns contains the publishedid,mod name.
+THIS batch file sole purpose is to assist the ServerStartupstandard.bat because it emulates the manual labor of copying and pasting all the publishedid and modnames.
-Make the server run as "every1knowsdave" intended ( https://www.youtube.com/watch?v=FdJYsBqPgrI ).
-THEN use this batch file to save time.

 # Introduction
 I was looking on how to automate my DayZ Server hosting and stumbled upon "every1knowsdave" video about a certain start.bat that download DayZ mods based on their publishedid using SteamCMD.
 For the moment I only show how to use the .bat file itself not how to setup SteamCMD, Maybe in the future I will release a guide on how to setup SteamCMD...